xeokit/xeokit-webviewer/packages/website/articles/example_loadWebIFC_IfcOpenHouse4/index.md

 ---
-##### How to load an IFC model directly into a xeokit web viewer, via the web-ifc API.
+##### In this example, we'll show how to load an IFC model directly into a xeokit web viewer, and then use the IFC data model to set all the window frames green within a given IfcBuildingStorey.
 ##### Click on the preview below to run the example.
 Scroll down to learn how it's made.
 ---